As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 With today’s extremely competitive environment, your customers and prospects need a deeper level of connection.
 No matter what industry or niche you’re in, you’ll see a higher open rate when you personalize your emails, especially the subject line.

-This is a missed opportunity for to improve your conversion rate.
+Neglecting to use personalization to drive engagement in email marketing is a missed opportunity to improve your conversion rate.